The Johannesburg high court on Wednesday postponed sentencing of convicted Czech fugitive Radovan Krejcir to next month.

 Visibly irritated, Judge Collin Lamont said this was the last time he would postpone sentencing.
 “I’ve been trying to sentence them for long now and yet again there are issues, the accused should know that there comes an end to applications of postponements,” he said.

 An estate agent was arrested and later released on bail this week after she was caught trying to smuggle in a cellphone for Krejcir.
+She was let out on R3 000 bail.

 In court, a number of armed police ensured there was no chance Krejcir could escape.